Why have just one color in your bedroom when you could have two?

 Terracotta and Cream

 Tell me that Hayley from @two_priors_in_a_pod, isn’t the boldest.
 Go ahead, try!
-Her fiery choice for the ceiling is mellowed by the soft and creamy wall colour.
+Her fiery choice for the ceiling is mellowed by the soft and creamy wall color.

-Here her ceiling is colour matched to Lick Paint Terracotta Red.
-I wasn’t able to find enough info to colour match it myself, but you can replicate the look with Behr Deep Fire and Sherwin Williams Natural Choice.
+Here her ceiling is color matched to Lick Paint Terracotta Red.
+I wasn’t able to find enough info to color match it myself, but you can replicate the look with Behr Deep Fire and Sherwin Williams Natural Choice.

-If you want a terracotta colour that is a touch more subtle, check out my post of all the best terracotta paint colours!
+If you want a terracotta color that is a touch more subtle, check out my post of all the best terracotta paint colors!

 White and Natural